What's on in Singleton and surrounds

 Mega Creatures

 Mega Creatures returns to Hunter Valley Gardens from April 1 to April 30.
 From 9am to 4pm, experience a MEGA adventure with prehistoric dinosaurs, crawling insects and mythical creatures and amazing rides.
-During Easter long weekend children can enjoy a special Easter Egg Hunt on April 7, 8 and 9.
-Tickets for the Easter Egg Hunt can only be booked online after purchasing Mega Creatures tickets online at: huntervalleygardens.com.au/events/mega-creatures
+Tickets online at: huntervalleygardens.com.au/events/mega-creatures

 The Mailrun Charity Bike Ride 2023